yinglinzheng/yinglinzheng.github.io/docs/README.md

 My research interests lie at human-centric computer vision.
 I serve as the reviewer of CVPR, ICCV, ECCV, AAAI.

 ## News
+- [Jul.
+2025] HairShifter has been accepted by ACM MM 2025.
+- [Apr.
+2025] Our work on predicting turn-taking and backchannel in human-machine conversations has been accepted by ACL 2025.
 - [Feb.
 2023] Our work MaskCLIP is accepted by CVPR 2023.
 - [Dec.
 2022] Our work on singing head generation has been accepted by CVM2023 and will be published on CVMJ.
 - [Nov.
 2022] Our work on multi-exposure image fusion named EMEF has been accepted by AAAI2023.